 Something to Look Forward To

-People don’t realise how having cancer costs money.
+People don’t realise that having cancer costs money.
 For me, we went away as a family every time I felt well enough, grabbing every moment we could.
 But it all adds up.

 So when I heard about ‘Something to Look Forward To’ from a secret Facebook group I belonged to – the Younger Breast Cancer Network – it sounded perfect.